cisco-ce/roomos.cisco.com/doc/MTR/AOSP.md

 * **There are no changes to device functionality for the end-users** but it will improve the device stability and availability.
 * Depending on the configuration of your tenant, devices could get logged out if some migration steps are not completed. **To be sure your devices do not get logged out, please complete the migration as soon as possible.**
 * RoomOS January 2025 / RoomOS 11.24 and newer software will not be available for Cisco devices running Microsoft Teams Rooms or Panels before it is approved by Microsoft.
 This is expected to happen in February.
+* This is a one way migration and once completed, devices will not be able to revert back to software with Android Device Administrator without being logged out from Microsoft Teams.
 * Devices will not receive updates without customer interaction, see the section below.
 * You can roll out the AOSP DM software at your own pace using the Advanced Software Upgrade feature in Control Hub.
 See more in [Control the Rollout of AOSP Device Management Software Using the Advanced Software Upgrade](#cisco-sw-advanced-software-upgrade) section.